|

 Photograph Collection, 1974 and undated

-14 b & w photo prints
+14 B/W photo prints

 SWCPC 723 E1

 This collection consists of various images of Lubbock people and places.
-Webster and
+Webster

-changed form Buckner Advertising to Webster and Morris Advertising.
-They were the first
+went the name changed form Buckner Advertising to Webster and Morris

-Lubbock agency to become a member of the American Association of Advertising Agencies.
+Advertising.
+They were the first Lubbock agency to become a member of the

-They serve as both an advertising and public relation firm.
+American Association of Advertising Agencies.
+They serve as both an advertising

 Weddle, Robert S.